anudeepvanjavakam1/video_games_rating_analysis/README.md

 **Key Takeaways:**
 1) Most of the data was either missing or structured in a way that cannot be easily analyzed.
-Work around: Cleaning and simplifying the data with some assumptions.
+Data is pre-processed and simplified with some assumptions.

 2) Majority of the ratings are between 50 and 80 with peaking at 70.